 At-Home Remedies for Alcoholism

 If you’re considering going through alcohol detox at home, there are some ways to ease mild withdrawal symptoms.
-Keep in mind that gradually reducing alcohol intake instead of quitting cold turkey is important.
+Keep in mind that gradually reducing alcohol intake instead of quitting cold turkey is essential.

 - Stay well hydrated